Terracotta Army — Guarding Warriors of the Mausoleum of the First Qin Emperor

 Bronze Arrows Unearthed from Terra Cotta Army Pits.

-Answers to these mysteries are probably gone for good, together with the Qin Empire.
+Answers to these mysteries are probably gone for good, along with the Qin Empire.

-However, the Terracotta Army and other relics, as magnificent cultural heritages, are still impressing people today and telling stories of the dynasty they came from.
+However, the Terracotta Army and other relics, as magnificent cultural heritages, continue to impress people today and tell stories of the dynasty they came from.

 Terracotta Warriors of the Qin Dynasty